How Community Education Collectives Are Challenging Existing and Increasing Educational Inequality

 For Prashant Chavan, the journey from a nomadic tribe family in rural Vidarbha’s Yavatmal to the Tata Institute of Social Sciences in Mumbai was highly eventful and eye-opening.
 Chavan, who passed his Class X examinations “by cheating, aided by the teachers and invigilators who just wanted to show that every kid had passed,” realized upon reaching Mumbai how there were very few people there like him.
 He decided that things needed to change.

-In 2017, Chavan along with fellow TISS student from Vidarbha, Raju Kendre, founded Eklavya.
+In 2017, Chavan joined fellow TISS student from Vidarbha, Raju Kendre, in co-founding Eklavya.
+As time progressed, Akash Modak and Smita Tatewar also joined as co-founders.
 Named after the nishad (a forest-dwelling community) youth in the Mahabharat who masters archery on his own after being turned away by an upper-caste teacher, Eklavya aims to inspire and educate students from marginalized backgrounds to seek higher education at premier institutes.

-Today, Eklavya is one among a handful of community-led initiatives that are trying to address the questions of access and representation in education.
+Today, with Kendre serving as CEO, Eklavya is one among a handful of community-led initiatives that are trying to address the questions of access and representation in education.

 India’s steady growth in literacy is often hailed as a post-independence success story.
 Indeed, from a literacy rate of 18.33% in the 1951 Census to 74.04% in 2011, the country has come a long way.
 However, these absolute numbers hide the many discrepancies that riddle the state of education in the country.
 There continue to be severe differences along the lines of gender, location (rural or urban), and, most significantly, caste.
 For example, SC, ST, and OBC communities in the country report a high dropout rate and low enrollment rate, translating to very few completing even high school education.